Shirros/desktop-pet/README.md

 ## How to use

-In main.py, there are two variables `JSON_URL` and `IMPATH`. `JSON_URL` is the file path to a JSON file describing your pet.
-In the JSON file, there are references to image files.
-All those image files are relative to `IMPATH`.
+In main.py, there is a variable `CONFIG_URL`.
+This is a file path to a folder containing `config.json`, and all file paths in `config.json` are relative to `CONFIG_URL`. `config.json` defines the pet and has all the file paths to the gifs used to display it.

 ## How to get sprites from Nitrome (or any Flash game)